free-audio/clap-juce-extensions/docs/HowToParameterModulation.md

 queue, however, since all the events in the queue need to be ordered sequentially, the implementer may need to "interleave" the note end events with the MIDI events in order to make sure all the events are in the correct order.

+## Troubleshooting

+If you run into difficulties when trying to implement parameter modulation in your plugin, please create a GitHub Issue in this repo.
+If the wrapper API for supporting parameter modulation appears to be incomplete, Pull Requests for improving the API are welcome!